AdamJHowell/PySHT40toMQTT/README.md

 > Exec=/usr/bin/python /home/pi/Source/PySHT40toMQTT/PySHT40toMQTT.py /home/pi/Source/PySHT40toMQTT/config.json

 It is important to put the full path to all files which are not on the system path.

+To use systemd to control execution create this file:
+> sudo nano /lib/systemd/system/piWeather.service

+In that file, enter this text:

+> [Unit]
+> Description=Python Weather Service
+> After=multi-user.target
+>
+> [Service]
+> Type=idle
+> ExecStart=/usr/bin/python /home/pi/Source/PySHT40toMQTT/PySHT40toMQTT.py
+> WorkingDirectory=/home/pi/Source/PySHT40toMQTT
+> User=pi
+>
+> [Install]
+> WantedBy=multi-user.target

+Set the permissions on that file with:

+> sudo chmod 644 /lib/systemd/system/piWeather.service

+Systemd will need to be restarted with:

+> sudo systemctl daemon-reload

+Then the service can be enabled with:

+> sudo systemctl enable piWeather.service

+And it can be disabled with:

+> sudo systemctl disable piWeather.service

+The status of this service can be

+> sudo systemctl status piWeather.service

+That's it!